kavinvalli/hashnode-blogs/cldboozbg000j09ladctn6iwz.md

 ## Usage

-There are a few usage cases, just like in Tailwind and all of them can be found in detail in the documentation, and it would be redundant to write them again in this article.
-But here's just a trailer to show you what it's capable of:
+Here's just a trailer to show you what it's capable of:

 ```typescript
 import { tw } from 'typewind';